 The occi-py library is a complete implementation of the OCCI specification and supports version 1.1 of the OCCI RESTful Protocol.

 The aim of occi-py is to provide a high-level interface for easy integration of the OCCI Standard Protocol into both new and existing applications.

 - Easy to use.
 Implement the 5 required ServerBackend methods and you are ready to go.

 - Pluggable HTTP server front-end.
 A Tornado front-end is included.

 - Supports all Content Types defined by the OCCI HTTP Rendering specification and all of the OCCI Infrastructure Kind/Mixin definitions.

 - Easy to extend with custom Entity types as outlined in the OCCI Core specification.

-occi-py either via the Python Package Index (PyPI)
+You can install occi-py either via the Python Package Index (PyPI) or from source.

 $ pip install occi